vjcspy/WinServicesRAG/README.md

 This project aims to build an extremely stable and tamper-resistant Windows monitoring system.
 The system consists of three main components:

-1. **WorkerService** - Windows Service responsible for API communication and job orchestration
+1. **ScreenshotCapture** - Unified service/console application that handles both screenshot capture and general API operations
-2. **WatchdogService** - Windows Service that ensures WorkerService is always running
+2. **WatchdogService** - Windows Service that ensures ScreenshotCapture is always running
-3. **ScreenshotCapture** - Console Application that handles screenshot capture in user session
-4. **WinServicesRAG.Core** - Shared library for other servces like `WorkerService`, `ScreenshotCapture` can refer
+3. **WinServicesRAG.Core** - Shared library for common functionality

 ### Architecture Overview